 Vietnamese Leaf Turtles inhabit mountainous, deciduous forests of northern Vietnam and China, and they are found on sloped terrain amongst the leaf litter, often near streams.

-Besides the destruction of habitat and the conversion of forests to arable land, the Vietnamese Leaf Turtle is in danger of extinction due to unsustainable collection from the wild for the food, medicine and pet trade.
-The Turtle Conservancy regularly receives confiscations of wild turtles destined for the pet trade from the US Fish & Wildlife Service, and this species is a regular casualty.
+Besides the usual threats most turtles face like the destruction of habitat and the conversion of forests to farmland, the Vietnamese Leaf Turtle is in danger of extinction due to unsustainable collection from the wild for the food, traditional medicine, and the illicit pet trade industries.
+The Turtle Conservancy regularly receives confiscations of wild turtles destined for the pet trade from the US Fish & Wildlife Service and this species is a regular casualty.

-Even though conservation organizations and governments have made efforts to put in place protections for the Vietnamese Leaf Turtle, and most Asian turtle species, the man-made pressures bearing down on this delicate little turtle paint a bleak picture of its future in the wild.
+Even though conservation organizations and governments have made efforts to put in place protections for the Vietnamese Leaf Turtle, and most Asian turtle species, the man-made pressures bearing down on this delicate little turtle portend a bleak future in the wild.

-How you can help: do not buy pet turtles from the wildlife trade!
-Your first step to obtain a pet turtle should be through adoption.
+There are multiple ways you can help!
+Do not buy pet turtles from the wildlife trade!
+Your first step to obtaining a pet turtle should be through adoption.
 If you must purchase a turtle, please do so from a qualified breeder that does not participate in the legal/illegal trade of wild-caught animals.